umutkeremzengin/DSA210_PROJECT/README.md

 - Highlight significant patterns and discuss potential implications.

 ### **5. Final Report**
-- Document results in a comprehensive report.
+- Document results in a comprehensive website.
 - Summarize findings, patterns, and implications.
 - Provide actionable insights for balancing digital and physical activities.

----

-## **Expected Deliverables**

-- 📄 A cleaned and well-structured dataset combining step count and social media activity data.
-- 🔦 Visualizations and statistical analysis demonstrating any observed relationships.
-- 🔒 A final report detailing findings and their implications for lifestyle balance.

 ---